sajalbaral/rock-paper-scissors/README.md

 # rock-paper-scissors

-As of now, this is a browser game played in the console.
+This project was built originally to be played on the console of a browser but as I developed my skills, it can now be played on the webpage.

 Skills developed with this project: